Skip to main content

 I’ve learned that the hardest person to forgive is myself.

 For years, I put other people’s wants and needs before my own.
 I didn’t know about self-love, boundaries, or the importance of respecting myself.
 I trusted too easily, gave too freely, and believed love could conquer all.
-Those choices shaped my life in ways I cannot change or relive.
+Those choices shaped my life.

 But the past is behind me.
 It cannot be changed.
 What matters now is how I live today.